Felizlin94/Restaurant_list/README.md

 # Restaurant List

-You can browse some restaurants here.
+You can check out some restaurants here.

 # Function
 1. Check out these eight restaurants;